-ACBSP released two new brochures that can be used by accredited campuses to promote the value of their accredited status.
+ACBSP has released two brochures that can be used by accredited campuses to promote the value of their accredited status.
 They are titled Value of ACBSP Accreditation--Guide to Students and Value of ACBSP Accreditation--Guide to Employers being clearly directed to the two major stakeholders that can benefit from the accreditation process.
-The brochures are available in English or Spanish.
+The brochures are available in English or Spanish, below.

 The brochures may be ordered and used as shown in this download or they may be personalized by the campus by adding their name, logo, address and contact information.
 An order form is available with more information.

 In addition to these brochures we offer the following list of ways member schools benefit from having accredited status.
 Several faculty and administrators at accredited colleges identified the following benefits of accreditation to a variety of different groups.

 - The pursuit of accreditation reinforces a commitment to continuous improvement, innovation, and scholarship.

 - The process of preparing an accreditation self-study enhances the focus on quality of student learning and renews a commitment to the educational mission.

 - The recognition of effective business units through accreditation contributes to a more positive review by regional accreditors, as specialized accreditation is a confirmation of quality programming in specific divisions.